Consuelo (novel): Synopsis

-Consuelo is a Spanish girl abandoned in Italy whose voice attracts the old maestro Porpora.
+Consuelo is a Spanish girl abandoned in Italy whose voice attracts the old maestro Nicola Porpora.
 Through him she is presented to Count Zustiniani.
 The latter, after her successful début on the stage, falls in love with her, but is repulsed.
 When her early lover Angoletto forgets her, Consuelo is sent by Porpora to the home of a German family in Bohemia.
 Her entrance into this household prepares the way for the sequel, La Comtesse de Rudolstadt (1843).

 Theme

 Consuelo's adventures continue in La comtesse de Rudolstadt where they take a more philosophical and esoteric dimension.
-Through all these adventures, Consuelo becomes an untouchable figure of the European artistic landscape of the eighteenth century thanks to the music and the support of her master, the Porpora.
-The two volumes, Consuelo and La comtesse de Rudolstadt were edited separately but constitute a single work.
+Through all these adventures, Consuelo becomes an untouchable figure of the European artistic landscape of the 18th century thanks to the music and the support of her master, Porpora.
+The two volumes, Consuelo and La comtesse de Rudolstadt, were edited separately but constitute a single work.

 Posterity

-After the death of George Sand, numerous of her novels disappear into oblivion and her work was quickly reduced to a handful of so-called «country» novels such as La Mare au diable or La Petite Fadette.
+After the death of George Sand, many of her novels disappeared into oblivion and her work was quickly reduced to a handful of so-called "country" novels such as La Mare au diable or La Petite Fadette.
 However, from the 1960s to the 1970s, the rest of Sand's work began to be rediscovered through critical editions, colloquia and scholarly studies.
-Consuelo is rehabilitated and recognized as one of her masterpieces.
+Consuelo was rehabilitated and recognized as one of her masterpieces.